Sammy on a laptop

 Three Focus Areas with SMART Objectives and Tactics

-Focus Area 1: Scalable Alumni Engagement
+Focus Area 1: Alumni Engagement

 Tactics: